- UK’s favourite long distance cycle route

 - Meals: Breakfast

-This morning you will join the Waskerley Way which is a traffic free trail that takes in the rugged, expansive scenery of the North Pennines, and contours thankfully, pre-dominantly downhill towards the once thriving steel town of Consett.
+This morning you will have the last big climb of the trip, Crawleyside!
+You will then join the Waskerley Way which is a traffic free trail that takes in the rugged, expansive scenery of the North Pennines, and contours thankfully, pre-dominantly downhill towards the once thriving steel town of Consett.

 With the hardest cycling behind, you head towards your goal of Tynemouth.
 The route then follows a pleasant green route leading over numerous bridges and old railway viaducts and affording great views of the countryside.
 On reaching Gateshead and the impressive Baltic Arts Centre you cross the Blinking Eye Millennium Bridge over the River Tyne into Newcastle.
 The Cycle Hub is situated on your right just after this and the perfect place for a well earned cuppa and a slice of delicious homemade cake.
 It’s dedicated to the cyclist and also the home of Saddle Skedaddle so why not come and say hello?
 Waving goodbye, you complete your final few miles of the coast to coast alongside the River Tyne to Tynemouth.